Tornado outbreak in Oklahoma prompts calls to take cover as the threat of severe storms continues from Missouri to Texas | KRDO

 By Nouran Salahieh and Robert Shackelford, CNN

-(CNN) — A tornado outbreak in Oklahoma overnight prompted calls to take cover as the threat of severe tornado-spawning storms continued Sunday from Missouri to Texas, where more twisters, heavy rain and large hail are possible.
+(CNN) — A tornado outbreak in Oklahoma caused damage and prompted calls to take cover as severe tornado-spawning storms threatened more twisters, heavy rain and large hail from Missouri to Texas Sunday.

 Multiple large and extremely dangerous tornadoes were reported on the ground simultaneously overnight across parts of Oklahoma, according to the National Weather Service.

-There were reports of injuries, property damage, flooding and downed power lines and trees across several counties, according to the Oklahoma Department of Emergency Management.
+There were reports of injuries, property damage, flooding and downed power lines and trees across several counties, the Oklahoma Department of Emergency Management said.

-Sulphur, over 80 miles south-southeast of Oklahoma City, saw injuries and impacts from at least two large tornadoes overnight as a flood warning was issued for the city, according to the weather service.
+Sulphur, over 80 miles from Oklahoma City, saw injuries and impacts from what appears to be at least two large tornadoes overnight as a flood warning was issued for the city, according to the weather service.

 “A large and extremely dangerous tornado was located south of Sulphur, moving north at 35 mph.
 First responders need to prepare for additional tornado impacts immediately!!!” the weather service in Norman warned.